-There are a couple of different philosophies on proper bankroll management, and the truth is that there is no one-size-fits-all solution.
+There are a couple of different philosophies on proper bankroll management.
+The truth is that there is no one-size-fits-all solution.

-Some players advocate playing a more aggressive approach, which entails keeping a smaller number of required buy-ins for your current stake and taking shots at the next higher stake as soon as possible.
+Some players advocate playing a more aggressive approach.
+This method entails keeping a smaller number of required buy-ins.
+Then you would and takeshots at the next higher stake as soon as possible.

-Others advocate exercising ultimate caution to minimise the potential, as much as possible, that they’ll ever go broke.
+Others advocate exercising ultimate caution to minimise the potential to ever go broke.

 Understanding Bankroll Buy-In Management Charts

-Personally, I think there should be a hybrid of both theories, and that both can be utilized at different times as one grows their bankroll (i.e. for the first time).
+There should be a hybrid of both theories.
+They can be utilized at different times as one grows their bankroll (i.e. for the first time).

 Take a look at the following chart:

-Well, the truth is that while this win rate might be valid for three sessions worth of poker, it’s going to be pretty much impossible for this player to maintain this rate over a 25k to 100k hand sample size.
+Well, the truth isthis win rate might be valid for three sessions worth of poker.
+But it’s going to be almost impossible to maintain this rate over a 25k to 100k hand sample size.
 (Even the world’s best players wouldn’t be able to achieve win rates like that over enough hands.)

 Shot Taking: Moving Up Stakes

-This situation would entail an extremely long grind at each stake and is not at all practical from a time standpoint - especially if you’ve already proven yourself to be a winning player.
+This situation would entail an extremely long grind at each stake.
+It is not at all practical from a time standpoint - especially if you’re already a winning player.

 Players usually practise “shot taking” when moving up the ladder of stakes.
-That is to say, they’ll often not have a complete number of recommended buy-ins when attempting to move up in stakes for the first time.
+They’ll often not have the recommended number of buy-ins when attempting to move up in stakes.

 Shot Taking: A Psychological Perspective

-Some poker players will take into consideration when they want to choose to move up and take shots, purely based on psychological factors.
+Some poker playerstake shots, purely based on psychological factors.

-Psychologically, this is a great time to take a shot at 500NL, as if you lose your buy-in, you’ll still walk away at the end of the day with no less money than you originally started with.
+Psychologically, this is a great time to take a shot at 500NL.
+If you lose your buy-in, you’ll still walk away at the end of the day even.

-Players may also want to have 1.5 to 3 buy-ins set aside for their shot taking so that if they lose a bit of their stack, they can still top up on the session and play a 100bb game without having to become a short stack at the table.
+Players may also want to have 1.5 to 3 buy-ins set aside for their shot taking.
+If they lose a bit of their stack, they can still play a 100bb game without being a short stack.

-How Much Do You Need To Become A Professional Poker Player?
+How Much Do You Need To Go Pro?

-While you can certainly make a living grinding micro or low stakes games, usually your corresponding win rate would require you to play extremely long hours to survive, stay afloat and live comfortably.
-(This factor also depends on where you live in the world and what your typical annual expenses are.)
+You can undoubtedly make a living grinding micro or low stakes games.
+But your corresponding win rate would require extremely long hours.
+(This rate also depends on where you live and what your typical annual expenses.)